Are You Running a Fabrication or Manufacturing Welding Operation?

 Manufacturing vs. fabrication

-When considering the issue, it’s important to look beyond total number of arcs and think about factors such as the type of work being completed and how that work gets done.
+Look beyond total number of arcs and think about factors such as the type of work being completed and how that work gets done.

 Here are four questions that can help you determine if manufacturing or fabrication fits your operation best.

-Question 1: Is the work highly repeatable?
+Is the work highly repeatable?

 A critical difference between fabrication and manufacturing is the level of repeatability in the welding operation.
 Manufacturing is often highly repeatable, while fabrication is typically lower volume or one-off projects.